artingu/pocketacid/README.md

 These musical settings are included in snapshots:

-* master drive: drive amount on the master output
+* drive: drive amount on the master output
-* accent diff: volume of non-accented drum triggers
+* accent: higher values lower volume of non-accented drum notes
 * duck time: The decay time of the bass drum ducking envelope (unspecified unit)
 * delay time: delay line time specified in 16ths of a step's length given the current tempo.
 For example, 30 is three steps.
-* delay feedback: the delay feedback amount
+* delay fb: the delay feedback amount
 * delay duck: bass drum ducking amount for the delay return
 * swing: controls the time ratio between odd and even steps, allowing for 16th note swing